Axel Bertram: Life

 Axel Bertram was born on Dresden and grew up in Freital, a small industrial town a short distance to the south of the city.
 His father was a graphic artist and businessman.
-After successfully completing his schooling he undertook a one year apprenticeship in technical drawing during 1954/55.
-That was followed by a move to the capital and a five year study period at the Academy for Fine and Applied Arts (as it was known at that time) in Berlin-Weißensee.
+After successfully completing his schooling he undertook a one-year apprenticeship in technical drawing during 1954/55.
+That was followed by a move to the capital and a five-year study period at the Academy for Fine and Applied Arts (as it was known at that time) in Berlin-Weißensee.
 Here his principal tutors were the poster artist Klaus Wittkugel and the graphic artist Werner Klemke.
 He was also taught by Arno Mohr and Ernst Vogenauer.
 He received his degree in Graphic Arts in 1960, and for the next twelve years worked in Berlin as a freelancer.
 He also teamed up with three fellow students to form the "Ateliergemeinschaft Gruppe 4", of which he was always by far the best known member.
-The co-operatively structured graphic design workshop quickly rose to fame - or in the eyes of certain artistic conservatives notoriety - with projects such as the "graphic redesign" for Berlin's Metropol Threatre.
+The co-operatively structured graphic design workshop quickly rose to fame - or in the eyes of certain artistic conservatives notoriety - with projects such as the "graphic redesign" for Berlin's Metropol Theatre.
 He remained with the "Ateliergemeinschaft2 till 1972.

 In 1972 he returned to the Weißensee Academy for Fine and Applied Arts as a "chief assistant" and in 1973 accepted a position as a lecturer.
 He became a party member in 1977.
-That same year he was promoted to a full professorship in fonts and graphic design at the Academy, also serving, between 1977 and 1982, as Head of Department in Commercial Art.
+That same year he was promoted to a full professorship in fonts and graphic design at the academy, also serving, between 1977 and 1982, as Head of Department in Commercial Art.
 1977 was also the year in which Bertram was awarded the Art Prize of the German Democratic Republic.
 He now emerged rapidly as a leading member of the East German cultural establishment, and while he was never a committed proseletyser for "Soviet imperial socialism", commentators (including his own son) believe that Bertram and his professional colleagues dared to dream that the obvious "ailments" of socialism as it operated in East Germany might yet prove "curable".
 During and after the changes that led in 1990 to German reunification, Bertram returned to his salaried work at the Weißensee Academy, between 1989 and 1992 again serving as Ordinary (i.e. full) Professor in fonts and graphic design.

 Between 1961 and 1990 Bertram was, like all successful freelance workers in the sector, a member of the Berlin-based VBK (East German Visual Artists' Association).
 He was an active participant in the running of the organisation, joining the VBK National Executive in 1970, and serving as vice-president of it during 1988/89.
 In addition he served, between 1982 and 1990 as head of the Artistic Advisory Board at the East German State Bank (Central Bank of the GDR).